GuiSilva77/CompassUOL-SP-Challenge-03-Squad-3-Guilherme-Silva/README.md

 # Challenge 3 - Compass.UOL

 ---
-This challenge consists of a ecossystem of microservices that will be responsible for the management of users and products.
+This challenge consists of an ecosystem of microservices that will be responsible for the management of users and products.
 There are five microservices in this project, all of them written in [Java 17](https://www.oracle.com/java/technologies/downloads/#java17) and using [Spring Boot](https://spring.io/projects/spring-boot) as the framework.

 | Microservice    | Description                      | Port            |